natalieagus/50002/docs/ProblemSet/i_betacpu.md

 Each topic's questions are grouped into **three** categories: basic, intermediate, and challenging.
 You are recommended to do all basic problem set before advancing further.

 {: .important}
-Before you proceed, we suggest you explore the `bsim` and [**read** the beta documentation](https://drive.google.com/file/d/1L4TXMEDgD5gTN2JSd4ea_APpwNKUpzqK/view?usp=share_link) given in the course handout, especially this section called **Convenience Macros** that makes it easier to express certain common operations.
+Before you proceed, we suggest you explore the Beta simulator [`bsim`](https://github.com/natalieagus/bsim-kit) and [**read** the beta documentation](https://drive.google.com/file/d/1L4TXMEDgD5gTN2JSd4ea_APpwNKUpzqK/view?usp=share_link) given in the course handout, especially this section called **Convenience Macros** that makes it easier to express certain common operations.

 <img src="{{ site.baseurl }}//assets/images/i_betacpu/2023-04-24-20-03-11.png"  class="center_fifty"/>